evincarofautumn/Ward/README.md

 ## Known Deficiencies

+### Poor Performance

+On a project of nontrivial size (dozens of kloc), Ward consumes a large amount of memory and operates slowly due to retaining a large amount of `language-c` AST information.
+The preferred method for checking a large project is to build a *call map* for each translation unit *separately* using `--mode=graph`, and then load & check all the call maps together.
+You can see an example of this in [`check-mono.sh`](https://github.com/evincarofautumn/Ward/blob/master/check-mono.sh).

 ### No Indirect Calls

 Ward currently does not handle indirect calls.
 In practice this is not a significant limitation, as the vast majority of calls in typical C code are direct, but it may be addressed in the future.